Healthy Dog Food and Treats

 1. MonMo treats.
 They are hand-made with human-grade food and shipped fresh to your door.
 They even need to be refrigerated because they do not add preservatives.
 SUPER healthy!
 And I haven’t met a dog who doesn’t love them!
 Use code “POOCHCOACH” for 20% off your order!

 2. Jiminy’s cricket treats.
 Yep, crickets!
 This up and coming superfood is sustainable, healthy, and packed with protein.
-And, Musik & all the dogs I’ve shared them with LOVE them!
-You can try them at 20% off & free shipping off with the code “PoochCoach”.
+They now have cricket dog food as well!
+Musik & all the dogs I’ve shared the food and treats with LOVE them!
+You can try them at 15% off & free shipping off with the code “PoochCoach”.

 Just get simple, plain treats with few ingredients.
 Not junk food!